cha2ranga/k8s-installation/README.md

 ssh-copy-id root@worker1
 ssh-copy-id root@worker2
 ```
-Now from the master node, you will be able to ssh into both worker nodes without a password.
+Now from the master node, you can SSH into both worker nodes without a password.

+## RUN below 05 steps into all three VMs

-## VM prepreration for k8s installation
+## 01 VM preparation for k8s installation

 Multiple parameters need to configure before we start k8s installation.
 Here we will use [@containerd](https://github.com/containerd/containerd) as a CRI.